Analysis | From the election to the riot, nearly a third of Facebook’s top link posts were from right-wing media

 An additional 15 percent were from Trump himself, his campaign or members of his administration.
 Posts from national or local news outlets made up about a quarter of the top 10 posts over that time, most of them clustered around the day the election was called or the events on Capitol Hill.

-Posts from President-elect Joe Biden, Vice-President-elect Kamala D. Harris or left-wing media outlets and personalities were in the top 10 only about two dozen times over that period.
+Posts from President-elect Joe Biden, Vice President-elect Kamala D. Harris or left-wing media outlets and personalities were in the top 10 only about two dozen times over that period.
 By comparison, posts from celebrities or focused on religion or entertainment were in the top 10 about twice as often.

 Part of this is that Bongino and Trump know how to stoke the sort of interest that does well on the platform.
 When there was a debate after the 2016 election about whether Trump’s or Hillary Clinton’s campaigns had more effectively used Facebook, both camps agreed that Trump’s visceral approach to the platform was better for engagement, giving his campaign an advantage.

-But it means that even if Facebook, as the largest social-media platform in the world, didn’t actively help with the organization of the protests, it was almost certainly an active part of spreading the misinformation that drove interest in the protests in the first place.
+But it means that even if Facebook, as the largest social media platform in the world, didn’t actively help with the organization of the protests, it was almost certainly an active part of spreading the misinformation that drove interest in the protests in the first place.